 - An amendment to an existing National Register or National Historic Landmark nomination to include underrepresented communities

-Application packages must be submitted using grants.gov in response to a notice of funding opportunity number under Assistance Listing (formerly CFDA) 15.904.
+Application packages must be submitted using Grants.gov in response to a notice of funding opportunity number under Assistance Listing (formerly CFDA) 15.904.

 What is Not Funded

-- Acquisition of collections or historic sites
+- Acquisitions of historic sites or collections

 - Long-term maintenance or curatorial work beyond the grant period